 *Identify at least three skills that you want to improve when applying problem-solving negotiation in your work setting

-Jim Breslauer (Bres) is the advocacy coordinator at Neighborhood Legal Services in Lynn and Lawrence, MA.
+Jim Breslauer (Bres) retired, March 15, 2014 after almost 40 years as a legal services attorney.
+Most recently he was the advocacy coordinator at Neighborhood Legal Services in Lynn and Lawrence, MA.
 He started his legal services career in 1973 in Lancaster, PA and then moved on to Merrimack Valley Legal Services in Lowell, MA in 1982 where he served as Associate Director/Litigation Director.
 He has litigated class action matters and successfully argued cases in the Massachusetts Supreme Judicial Court and the Massachusetts Appeals Court.
 In addition to teaching Negotiation Skills, he has served as faculty for several other Shriver Center and other training programs: Basic Lawyering Skills; Basic Benefits; Legal Writing; Supervision Skills; Affirmative Litigation; Case Planning and Discovery; and, Administrative Hearing Skills, among others.
 In 2013, he received the Massachusetts Bar Association Legal Services Access to Justice Award.
 Bres lives with his wife, Deb, three dogs and three cats in central Mass.
 Their son Andy and their two grandchildren, Sandra and Eric, live nearby in Lowell.